ShabuShabu/Abseil/README.md

 ### Middleware

-There's a middleware that you can use for all your JSON:API enabled routes.
-It's already registered for you and aliases to `json.api`.
+There's a middleware that you can use for your JSON:API enabled routes.
+It's already registered for you and aliased to `media.type`.
+It accepts an optional parameter for the header name.
+The default is `conrtent-type`, but can also be used for `accept`.
 If using the class directly is more your cup of tea, you can find it here: `\ShabuShabu\Abseil\Http\Middleware\JsonApiMediaType`

 This middleware checks if the `Content-Type` header matches `application/vnd.api+json` and throws an `UnsupportedMediaTypeHttpException` if it doesn't.